Second moment of degree three $L$-functions: Introduction

-for $H=T^{1/2+\epsilon}$.
-The double sum can be bounded above by $NH$ by Cauchy-Schwartz inequality and the Ramanujan bound on average (\ref{ramanujanonaverage}).
-Thus we get the upper bound $M_F(T)\ll T^{3/2+\epsilon}$.
-On the other hand, the generalized Lindel\"of hypothesis suggests that $M_F(T)\ll T^{1+\epsilon}$.
-The primary purpose of this paper is to establish a non-trivial upper bound of the second moment $M_F(T)$ by proving \begin{thm} \end{thm} Though we will give a rough sketch of the proof in Section \ref{S2}, we will very briefly mention the main ideas of the proof here.
-In the very first step, we split the $t$-integral in (\ref{FirstDefnofSecondMoment}) into shorter ranges and introduce an extra averaging over the range.
-This step introduces an extra oscillatory term and an extra integral in the shifted convolution sum of (\ref{shiftedconvolutionsumfirst}) which ultimately results in the non-trivial saving at the end.
-Then we use the delta method of Duke, Friedlander and Iwaniec to separate the oscillations and we treat these sums with the Voronoi summation formula or the Poisson summation formula.
-We then apply the duality principle of the large sieve to interchange the order of the summations.
-At this point, we apply the Cauchy-Schwartz inequality and Poisson summation formula twice, and each time we get a character sum and an oscillatory integral.
-Evaluating these character sums and oscillatory integrals we recover the trivial bound of $M_F(T)$ but we do have an oscillatory term left, reminiscent of the extra oscillatory term introduced at the beginning.
-We also have the extra integral we introduced at the beginning.
-So we extract an extra saving out of that oscillatory integral to get the non-trivial bound in Theorem \ref{maintheorem}.
+Now, we apply the delta method of Duke, Friedlander, and Iwaniec along with Munshi's conductor lowering trick to separate the oscillations.
+Then, we dualize the sums with the Voronoi summation formula and the Poisson summation formula.
+Then, similar to \cite{ALM}, we apply the duality principle of the large sieve to interchange the order of the summations and eliminate the Fourier coefficients $A(m,n)$ of $F$.
+After that, we apply the Poisson summation formula twice, and each time, we get a character sum and an oscillatory integral.
+We then carefully evaluate these character sums and oscillatory integrals to recover the trivial bound of $M_F(T)$.
+At this point, any extra cancellation would give us a non-trivial bound.

+And we do have an oscillatory term left, reminiscent of the extra oscillatory term introduced at the beginning.
+We also have the extra integral we introduced at the beginning, precisely the integral over $\xi$ in the $[X,2X]$ range.
+Thus, we extract an extra saving out of that oscillatory integral, which is enough to give us the non-trivial bound in Theorem \ref{maintheorem}.
+For a more detailed sketch of the proof, see Section \ref{S2}.

+\textit{Remark added August $7, 2024$}: After the appearance of the first version of the present paper, Dasgupta, Leung, and Young \cite{DLY} have further improved the exponent of Theorem \ref{maintheorem} and consequently the exponents in the following corollaries.